benbryansallao/leftstick-y-menu/README.md

 # leftstick-y-menu
-design a website menu with sticky menu on the left side of the page.
+design a website menu with an sticky menu on the left side of the page.